AndraRaco/App-Receipt-Scanner/README.md

     **Clearing the list by pressing Clear**
      <br>
      <img src = "https://github.com/AndraRaco/App-Receipt-Scanner/blob/master/Docs/pressed_clear.PNG" width = "335" height="650">

-- **Checklist** - activity_checklist.xml - a relative Layout which contains:
-   - **TextView** - title of the page - Receipt List
-   - **EditText** - textbox in which we write the name of the product we want to add.
-The product is created based on **list_products.xml** which has two TextViews (Name and Price) and a checkbox.
-   - **EditText** - textbox in which we write the price of the product we want to add
-   - **LinearLayout** - contains 3 Buttons (Add, Delete, Clear, Done) each of them having a specific functionality.
-Add adds a                         new product (written in EditText box), Delete removes the selected item, Clear (deletes every                                 instance of the list, Done prints the total sum that has to be paid by an individual)
-   - **TextView** - marks the beginning the receipt list - My Receipt List
-   - **ListView** - dynamic list which contains the added items resulted from scanning and/or added through the Checklist

 ### 7. UML Use Case Diagram